This FAQ has been updated to reflect changes to the original plan that was unveiled on January 26, 2017.

-As stipulated by a grant source they are seeking, Full Circle is reserving 15 units for veterans, meaning they will be held vacant until occupied by an eligible veteran or veteran family.
+Full Circle is reserving 15 units for veterans, meaning they will be held vacant until occupied by an eligible veteran or veteran family.
 Beyond that, the entire project will have a preference for veterans specified in the tenant selection plan, meaning veterans are kicked to the top of the waiting list.
 Full Circle aims to provide quality housing for as many veterans as possible, with a goal of least 50%.
 Organizations, including A Safe Haven and Thresholds, will be engaged in matching veterans to this quality affordable housing.

 Additionally, Full Circle Communities will partner with veteran’s services agencies to provide a wide range of services to ensure that veteran residents are given all the tools they need to be successful in civilian life.

 What is the tenant application process for 5150 N. Northwest Highway?